 Editor’s note: The above kinds of Indica-dominant strains are heavy hitters, and can easily make you want to lay on the couch for a serious nap (or go through the full spectrum of snacks available in your house).
-If you’re looking for some similar strains with extra strength, please read our guide on the best strains to help you sleep.
+If you’re looking for some similar strains with extra strength, please read our guide on

 How Much Weed is One Gram Exactly?